Liz Cheney clings to GOP post as Trump endorses replacement - WTMJ

 Rep. Steve Scalise, the House GOP whip, is also backing Stefanik, said Scalise spokesperson Lauren Fine.
 The Louisiana Republican’s was the first explicit call from House GOP leadership to oust Cheney from her leadership job.

-Republicans must focus on gaining House control in the 2022 elections “and fighting against Speaker Pelosi and President Biden’s radical socialist agenda, and Elise Stefanik is strongly committed to doing that,” said the statement from Fine.
+Stefanik is committed to focusing on Republican efforts to gain House control in the 2022 elections “and fighting against Speaker Pelosi and President Biden’s radical socialist agenda,” said the statement from Fine.

 Scalise’s backing was first reported by Punchbowl, a political news organization.

-McCarthy said Tuesday that rank-and-file Republicans were concerned about Cheney’s “ability to carry out her job” as a result of her public comments about Trump.
+McCarthy said Tuesday that rank-and-file Republicans were concerned about Cheney’s “ability to carry out her job” because of her public comments about Trump.

 Senate Minority Leader Mitch McConnell, R-Ky., kept his distance Wednesday from the House GOP struggle.
 Asked if he would help Cheney, he told reporters in Georgetown, Kentucky, “100% of my focus in on stopping this new administration.”